 Automotive OEMs and suppliers are moving toward fully integrated electric drive systems, often referred to as e-drives or e-axles.
 Apart from intense economic pressure when developing highly efficient and robust electric drives, they experience challenges concerning operational excellence, cost reduction, and time-to-market.

 Electric drive systems incorporate the electric motor, transmission, power electronics, and controls into one integrated package.
 This requires design and engineering disciplines to cooperate closely together.
 As a result, manufacturers look for mechanical, electro-mechanical, electromagnetic, thermal, vibroacoustic, electric, electronic, and controls teams to work more collaboratively.

 To predict the performance of systems and systems of systems, it is critical to use a flexible, open, and scalable simulation and testing portfolio.
 From subsystem design to vehicle integration, the Siemens Simcenter solutions enable seamless connectivity among detailed component-level design and system simulation tools.
 It supports engineers during all phases of the development, from evaluating trade-offs early in the design process over component and sub-system design to final validation.

-Electric drive makers must bring together three systems: the electric motor, the transmission, and the power electronics—and all three systems call for various physics phenomena and performance to predict.
-Using multi-physics simulations performed on the same model, engineers can evaluate cross-discipline performance and possibly make final design adjustments.
-This, combined with Simcenter multi-domain simulation solutions, can accelerate electric drive development from component design, packaging, cooling, NVH, and integration.
+Using multi-physics simulations performed on the same model, engineers can evaluate cross-discipline performance and make final design adjustments.
+Combined with Simcenter multi-domain simulation solutions, this can accelerate electric drive systems development from component design, packaging, thermal, or NVH performance, and integration.

-Discover solutions to effectively manage electric drive systems engineering challenges by providing a collaborative and flexible ecosystem for systems, electromagnetic, thermal, mechanical, and acoustics engineers — Register to watch the on-demand webinar now.
+Watch the webinar and discover how to effectively manage electric drive systems engineering challenges by providing a collaborative and flexible ecosystem for systems, electromagnetic, thermal, mechanical, and acoustics engineers.